ewei068/pokestar/README.md

 ### Getting Started

+**[IMPORTANT] Bot Usage**

+* This bot supports both slash commands and legacy message commands with the `psb!` prefix, but it's recommended to use slash commands.
+* User's are rate limited to 1 interaction every 0.75 seconds.
+This normally isn't an issue, but could result in interactions occasionally being dropped.
+* For security purposes, some (not all) button interactions are limited to only the initial user, and may expire after periods of inactivity.
-**If you're ever lost or would like more information about commands or a command, use `/help` or `/help <command>` for more information!** Note that the bot also supports legacy message commands with the `psb!` prefix, but it's recommended to use slash commands.
+* **If you're ever lost or would like more information about commands or a command, use `/help` or `/help <command>` for more information!**

 **---**